morrownr/USB-WiFi/README.md

 hp - $60 USD - [LINKSYS AE6000 IEEE 802.11AC - WI-FI ADAPTER](https://www.hp.com/us-en/shop/pdp/linksys-ae6000-ieee-80211ac---wi-fi-adapter-for-desktop-computer-notebook)

 Review by Nick - The Linksys AE6000 is a good product.
 It has better range than most other small adapters that I have used.
 I am not saying that it is a long range adapter, just that it does pretty good for being a very small adapter.
+And it is a small adapter.
+The picture may make the adapter look larger than it is.
+It is not much bigger than a nano size adapter.
 Overall, it is a solid performer.
 Recommended.

 --- Links to additional adapters that are based on the mt7610u chipset ---